yourpandaboy/yourpandaboy/README.md

 ![I am a designer, developer, content creator and a teacher!](https://github.com/yourpandaboy/yourpandaboy/blob/main/bannersm.png)

-# Hi there 👋, I'm Norty.🤗
+# Hi there 👋, I'm Norty. 🤗
 I am a Data Scientist with background in the Medical and Education fields.
 I value teamwork and communication!
 Always down to grab some coffee!☕️
 </br>